vyomasystems-lab/challenges-SoumitroV/README.md

 Fig. 6 Buggy code
 </p>

-- <b>Debug Strategy:</b> Add case 5'b11110 : out = inp30; to line 58 before default case
+- <b>Debug Strategy:</b> Add case ```5'b11110 : out = inp30;``` to line 58 before default case

 ## Level-1 Design-2 Sequence Detector

 The second design was that of a 1011 sequence detector that had a serial input inp_bit, reset and clock as its inputs and seq_seen as the output that goes HIGH when the 1011 sequence is detected.
 The detector was to also detect overlapping sequence i.e. where final bits of a non sequence can be start of another sequence.
 Eg. 111011 or 101011.
 A block diagram of DUT with inputs and outputs is presented in Fig. 7, a simple timing diagram is also shown.
 To test the DUT a random sequence of 0's and 1's was generated and processed using python to produce an expected seq_seen list.
+The DUT was driven with the test sequence and asserted every clock cycled to check if the expected seq_seen matches simulated seq_seen, else the DUT was said to fail the test.

 <p align="center">